bethbailey/survey-search/README.md

 ### Data Cleaning

 #### Libraries to Install for Data Cleaning:
-- PyPDF2 (sudo pip install PyPDF2)
+- PyPDF2 (sudo pip3 install PyPDF2)
-- docx (sudo pip install docx)
+- docx (sudo pip3 install python-docx)
-- exceptions (to go with docx - sudo pip install docx)
-- docx2txt (sudo pip install docx2txt)
+- docx2txt (sudo pip3 install docx2txt)
 - The regular expression library (re) should be installed on ths VMs already.

 To rerun the data cleaning, go into each data folder, open the jupyter notebook, and rerun the script.
 The data that was used to find the questions/variable names and descriptions is in each individual folder.
 All of these data sources were downloaded directly from online sources.